ProjectFTS/FTS_COIN/README.md

 For the github repo with the FTS Logo [click here](https://github.com/ProjectFTS/FTS_LOGO)

-For the github repo with the FTS Coin WooCommerce Wordpress Gateway Plugin [Clicke here](https://github.com/ProjectFTS/WCFTSPaymentGateway)
+For the github repo with the FTS Coin WooCommerce Wordpress Gateway Plugin [Click here](https://github.com/ProjectFTS/WCFTSPaymentGateway)